Accelerating and enabling convergence of nonlinear solvers for Navier-Stokes equations by continuous data assimilation: Conclusions

 \section{Conclusions}

 We proposed, analyzed and tested CDA-Picard and CDA-Newton methods to incorporate measurement data into nonlinear solvers.
-We found that the use of CDA, provided enough data (i.e. $H$ small enough), accelerated convergence and even enabled convergence in some cases.
+We found that the use of { CDA provided accelerated convergence and even enabled convergence in some cases.
 In no tests did CDA negatively affect convergence.
 For CDA-Picard, we proved that the linear convergence rate was improved by a scaling factor of (at least) $H^{1/2}$, and that convergence can be achieved for larger $\alpha$ when CDA is used.
+In practice, this means that if usual Picard already converges, using CDA with any amount of data will accelerate convergence, and the more data is included the faster the convergence will be.
+If usual Picard does not converge, then the analysis proves that if enough measurement data is obtained so that $H\alpha^2 \le O(1)$, then CDA-Picard will converge.
+However, the numerical tests suggest this sufficient condition on $H$ is a very pessimistic bound.
+Additionally, we note that combingation of Anderson acceleration together with CDA-Picard provided the best results for improving Picard.}

 For CDA-Newton, we proved that the condition of usual Newton that the initial iterate be `close enough' can be significantly weakened, as reducing $H$ increases the size of the domain where initial guesses can be and the iteration will still converge.
 We also proved for CDA-Newton that with enough data measurements, the smallness assumption can be removed.
-Multiple numerical tests illustrated these results.
+Multiple numerical tests illustrated these results, { and again the analysis bounds for $H$ and $\alpha$ were much more pessimistic than what is observed in numerical tests.}

-Additionally, motivated by our analysis, the implementation of CDA was able to (implicitly) use $\mu=\infty$ and $I_H=P_1(\tau_H)$.
-This implementation of CDA can be done simply with a direct implementation of the measurements into the linear systems directly, just as a Dirichlet boundary condition would be implemented.
-We observed no adverse effects form this incredibly simple implementation.
+Additionally, motivated by our analysis, the implementation of CDA was { able to (implicitly) use $\mu=\infty$ by doing a direct implementation of the measurements into the linear systems, just as a Dirichlet boundary condition would be implemented.} We observed no adverse effects from this implementation.